LinuxForHealth/docs/docs/_sources/deployment/openshift.rst.txt

     cd container-support/openshift
     # specify subscription, resource group (new or existing), region, and setup mode
     ./aro-quickstart "My Subscription" "lfh-rg" "eastus" "connection-info"
-    # returns Open Shift console credentials and URLs for the console and api endpoints
+    # returns OpenShift console credentials and URLs for the console and api endpoints

 To remove the ARO cluster::